Litigant in Person [LiP]

 During the process, it is possible for LiPs in England and Wales to obtain “free” legal assistance from the Citizens Advice Bureau (CAB).
 However, in more bespoke law like timeshare, long-term holiday products and leisure credits you would use the assistance of an experienced solicitor of a paralegal service provider such as TESS Paralegal Services Ltd.

 The equivalent in Scotland is a party litigant and in the United States is pro se legal representation.

 Litigant in Person, Costs, Help and Advice

 Should a consumer receive paid assistance, the consumer should be able to recover those costs from your opponents if you win.
-Furthermore, in civil cases, LiP can claim £19 per hour for time they spend working on their case (or their actual financial loss, if this can be proved to be greater).
-LiP can also claim for expenses such as photocopying and as stated any advice or expert assistance they have paid for.
+Furthermore, in civil cases, LiPs can claim £19 per hour for time they spend working on their case (or their actual financial loss, if this can be proved to be greater).
+LiPs can also claim for expenses such as photocopying and as stated any advice or expert assistance they have paid for.

-If a LiP’s case does go to court and if it is successful, the LiP will be required to hand a record of costs to the Judge.
-The Judge may be able to order the other side to pay costs to the LiP and pro bono costs where free legal advice was given.
-The Judge will assess the costs, however, is not obliged to order the other side to pay costs if those costs are inflated, disproportionate or for any other reason.
+If the LiP’s case does go to court and if it is successful, the LiP will be required to hand a record of costs to the judge.
+The judge may be able to order the other side to pay costs to the LiP and pro bono costs where free legal advice was given.
+The judge will assess the costs, however is not obliged to order the other side to pay costs if those costs are inflated, disproportionate or for any other reason.
 There is an entitlement to costs and that right is conveyed in CPR 46.5 and 45.39(5) which effectively provides the right to claim reasonable costs for work done or disbursements which would have been allowed had there been paid legal representation.
 In PD 46.3 this provides an entitlement to charge an hourly rate of £19 per hour for individuals (who cannot prove actual financial loss) for time spent on their cases.
 That all said claims cannot be for more than two-thirds of the amount that would have been allowed if represented by a lawyer.